WarwickRSE/mostest/DefensiveCoding.md

 we can mostly just decline to catch them.
 So, for example, do not catch exceptions unless you can actually handle them, in the sense of fixing the problem and carrying on.

+Finally, all that stuff about pre/post conditions are invariants are the keys to writing your tests.
+You set up something that meets the pre-conditions and then verify the post-conditions.
+Sometimes you also set-up something that violates the pre-conditions and verify that an error is raised (if it is meant to be).
+Finally, invariants can be a great source of those 'alternate angles' for testing: while they often wont cover the details, verifying an invariant is a good 'sanity check' on a function.